 Figure 11.5.4.3.3-1: Disconnection of an MC client hosted by an MC gateway UE

-1. The MC gateway client, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the GW MC service ID.
+1. The MC gateway client, hosted by the MC gateway UE, sends a disconnection request to the corresponding MC server encompassing the GW MC service ID indicating the MC service (e.g. MCPTT).

 2. The MC server verifies if the connection is active and updates the connection status as disconnected.